nathanbraun/nathanbraun-com/content/index.md

 ## Misc Notes
 - [Principles](principles), notes on Principles by Ray Dalio
 - [Deep Work](deepwork), notes on Deep Work by Cal Newport
+- [Three Languages of Politics](politics), notes on the book by Arnold Kling
 - [Quotes](quotes)

 ## Get in touch!